 Lana and Tyler want a baby, but they have been unable to conceive.
 Soon after making the decision to use an egg donor, their relationship hits a rough patch.
 After their break-up, Lana sees a familiar face… the egg donor, Katya.
 Wanting to know more about the donor, Lana follows Katya, and the two end up hitting it off.
 Soon after their friendship gets started, Katya disappears.
 Lana may have been the last person to see Katya, and she becomes a suspect in her disappearance.
 Wanting to find the truth about what happened to Katya, Lana delves deeper into Katya’s life.

 Told with alternating points of view – Lana and Katya.
 Both women are unreliable narrators.
 It’s clear from the beginning that Lana is hiding something from Katya, but it’s not clear what Katya is up to.
 Add in Tyler, and the story gets more complex.

-This is a well done thriller.
+Her Daughter’s Mother is a well done thriller.
 Lana and Katya both have stories to tell.
 Though I couldn’t really relate to either character, I was invested in the story and curious how it would end.
-A compelling novel of mystery and suspense.
+Her Daughter’s Mother is a compelling novel of mystery and suspense.
 Full of secrets and lies, Her Mother’s Daughter kept me up late reading.
 Fantastic debut novel.